Skip to main content

 Where a patient has lost capacity for the relevant decisions, the ReSPECT document should be used as a guide to best-interests decision-making by healthcare professionals in an emergency including potentially life-sustaining treatments.

-A ReSPECT document (with or without DNACPR decision) will be considered valid if it is either the original purple document or printed and completed with a wet signature, or if it is a copy (print out) of the original document but it has been dated and countersigned to state that it remains up to date.
+A ReSPECT document (with or without DNACPR decision) will be considered valid if it is either the original purple document, printed or photocopy and completed with a signature is either wet (penned) or the typed name of the clinician who completed the form, the clinician’s GMC or NMC number, date, role and grade must also be documented.

 2.5 ReSPECT for people who lack mental capacity to discuss recommendations and plans for their care and treatment in a future emergency situation